7PH/php7-caching/README.md

 Just a set of useful functions in order to manage cache system in PHP7.
 The memcached_load function requires the `php-memcached` package.
+The `cache` directory contains the filesystem cache data.

 ## FileSystem Cache